alpinebuster/as-docs/content/api/misc.md

 Type: *boolean*

-True if Blockbench runs as a native app
+True if AS runs as a native app

 ## VuePrismEditor